VSBC, VCAT and the courts

 - owner drivers, forestry contractors and their hirers.

 Where a farmer is in default under a farm debt, the creditor must notify the farmer that they have a right to request the matter be referred to the VSBC.
 Where the farmer exercises this right, the creditor can’t proceed with enforcement action until a satisfactory mediation is held through the VSBC.

 Taxi, hire car and rideshare driver disputes

 Disputes between drivers and operators must first be referred to Commercial Passenger Vehicles Victoria (CPVV).
-If unable to resolve the dispute, the CPVV may refer the parties to the VSBC.
+If the dispute can’t be resolved, CPVV might refer the parties to the VSBC.

 General business disputes

 What decisions can the VSBC, VCAT and the courts make?